Exposition Universelle, 1889

 Circular medal commemorating the Exposition Universelle of 1889.
 Stamped “BRONZE” on side.

-Obverse: Man seated at proper right being crowned by robed female seated at proper left with tree behind her and a cityscape of Paris below including Eiffel Tower; inscribed at edge “EXPOSITION UNIVERSELLE” and at center “1889” and in exergue “Trovis BoTTÉE”.
+Obverse: Man seated at proper right being crowned by robed female seated at proper left with tree behind her and a cityscape of Paris below including Eiffel Tower; inscribed at edge “EXPOSITION UNIVERSELLE” and at center “1889” and in exergue “Lovis BoTTÉE”.

-Reverse: Trumpeting winged nude female at center with a star above and a tree and sculpted bust at proper left; inscribed at proper left “Louis BoTTÉE”, at proper right “RÉPUBLIQUE FRANÇAISE” and on rectangular tablet “POULET”.
+Reverse: Trumpeting winged nude female at center with a star above and a tree and sculpted bust at proper left; inscribed at proper left “Lovis BoTTÉE”, at proper right “RÉPUBLIQUE FRANÇAISE” and on rectangular tablet “POULET”.